 Meanwhile, there are a number of fungal species collectively known as Wet Rot.
 In general, Wet Rot is more localised than Dry Rot and requires a sustained higher moisture content.
 The most common form of Wet Rot is known as Coniophora Puteana or Cellar Fungus.
 It sends out strands superficially over damp plaster and brickwork.
 However, it requires much more moisture to do so and is therefore considered to be a ‘local’ fungus.

-As Specialists in the Treatment and Repair of Wood affected by Dry or Wet Rot, we have Fixed both types of Wood Rot issues in Multiple Homes and Office settings throughout the Country.
+As Specialists in the Treatment and Repair of Wood affected by fungal attacks, we have Fixed both types of Wood Rot issues in Multiple Homes and Office settings throughout the Country.

 We offer our clients a full range of services.
 Including a comprehensive survey to identify the damp source and infected areas, treatment of those areas, resin repair of affected timbers and a full reinstatement of finishes.

-A typical treatment of Dry or Wet Rot wood involves considerably more work than the simple spraying of timber with a wood preservative.
+A typical treatment involves considerably more work than the simple spraying of timber with a wood preservative.
 The following is required to fully eradicate a fungal attack.
 A comprehensive scheme of chemical treatment along with a carefully detailed programme of associated building work.

 The Wood Rot treatment is extended in all directions from areas of known infestation.
 With the extent of the treatment being governed by the detectable growth of the fungi and the pattern of moisture present which supports the spread of the attack.
 It is essential that the remedial building work includes the rectification of the entry of moisture responsible for the attack.
 Along with the replacement of any structurally weakened timber with chemically treated timber.